Cognigy/Documentation/docs/en/docs/insights/step-explorer.md

 To check your Flow or to improve the configuration, the Step Explorer provides the context menu **Open Flow** option when right-clicking on a specific step.
 For example, clicking **Make an Appointment** takes you to the Flow in Cognigy.AI.

 The red-highlighted sections within a step indicate the points where users dropped off.
 You have the option to intentionally initiate a 'drop-off' in a conversation.
-This allows you to enhance your agent's performance and analyze what the Virtual Agent said before the user disengaged by using Cognigy's [Message Explorer](message-explorer.md).
+This allows you to enhance your agent's performance and analyze what the virtual agent said before the user disengaged by using Cognigy's [Message Explorer](message-explorer.md).

 <figure>
   <img class="image-center" src="{{config.site_url}}insights/images/a040540-Step_Explorer_open_flow_n8.svg" width="100%" />